-Whether you’re an everyday Facebook social networking fan or not, you will definitely appreciate Facebook’s Safety Check In Feature, especially if you or a loved one is in the midst of a natural disaster, terror attack, or domestic mass shooting or similar crisis.
-In this post, we’ll explore this great value of this feature.
+Whether you’re an everyday Facebook social networking fan or not, you will definitely appreciate Facebook’s Safety Check-In Feature.
+The handy feature is helpful if you’re in the midst of a natural disaster, terror attack, domestic mass shooting, or similar crisis.
+In this post, we’ll explore the great value of this feature.

 First, let’s go a little further back in history.
-When the Loma Prieta Earthquake hit October 17, 1989, it shook the entire central coastal California region from San Francisco Bay to Monterey Bay and all the communities east of this area for many miles inland.
+When the Loma Prieta Earthquake hit on October 17, 1989, it shook the entire central coastal California region from San Francisco Bay to Monterey Bay.
+Also, it rattled all of the communities east of this area for many miles inland.
 With the third game of the World Series about to start, millions of people were already watching television when the news broke.
 The nation was horrified to see videos of freeways collapsing and buildings crumbling, many with people inside, played repeatedly.

 Immediately, people started trying to get in touch with their family and friends who lived in the region, but unfortunately, the phone lines went down and many stayed down for days, as did the electricity.
 It was heartbreaking not to know if your loved ones were safe or not.
 It was equally frustrating if you were in the region and couldn’t get word back to those you knew would be worried sick about you until they knew you were safe and sound.
 Amid all of the chaos, this was the top priority for most people but there was just nothing they could do.
 Normal lines of communication were GONE!

-Of course, at the time there was no Facebook, and no other social media for that matter.
+Of course, at the time there was no Facebook and no other social media for that matter.
 Cell phones had been invented but very few people had them so there was really no such thing as “text messaging”.
-Rudimentary forms of email were only used by academics, emergency personnel, government officials, and science nerds — and even among these groups, the usage was limited.
-Plus, it just wasn’t safe to travel the roads to check on people who weren’t in the immediate vicinity, especially with several large aftershocks causing even more damage and injecting even more fear and uncertainty into the population.
+Rudimentary forms of the email were only used by academics, emergency personnel, government officials, and science nerds — and even among these groups, the usage was limited.
+Plus, it just wasn’t safe to travel the roads to check on people who weren’t in the immediate vicinity, especially with several large aftershocks causing even more damage and injecting, even more, fear and uncertainty into the population.

 Bottom line, if you lived through that event or had family or friends who lived there who you couldn’t get in touch with, those were some LONG tortuous hours and days having to wait to know if everyone was okay.